 9. Immersive Technology

 The world of immersive experience covers Virtual Reality (VR), Augmented Reality (AR) and Mixed Reality (MR).
 VR is an interactive computer-generated experience taking place within a simulated environment (that can be similar to the real one or fantastical) and mainly including auditory and visual feedback.
 Meanwhile, AR is a kind of VR in that it is an interactive experience of a real-world environment where the objects in the real-world are “augmented” by computer-generated perceptual information.
 MR, on the other hand, is a hybrid reality of sorts, as it merges real and virtual worlds to produce new environments where physical and digital objects co-exist and interact in real time.
 All of these realities / simulations are being made possible by immersive technology that is highly useful in industries such as art, entertainment, video games and interactive storytelling, military training, education and even medicine (for example, distracting patients with VR).
-With this immersive technology becoming more mainstream in 2019, it is more likely to penetrate many other industries such as immersive marketing and advertising.
+This immersive technology became more mainstream in 2019 and is expected to do well in many other industries such as immersive marketing and advertising in 2020.

-The Internet of things (IoT) is the network that allows devices, vehicles, and home appliances (containing electronics and software items) to connect, interact and exchange data.
-In other words, IoT involves extending Internet connectivity beyond standard devices such as desktops, laptops, smartphones and tablets, to any kind of everyday object.
+Internet of Things refers to the network that allows devices, vehicles, and home appliances (containing electronics and software items) to connect, interact and exchange data.
+So it involves extending Internet connectivity beyond standard devices such as desktops, laptops, smartphones and tablets, to any kind of everyday object.
 Embedded with technology, these devices can communicate and interact over the Internet, in addition to being remotely monitored and controlled.
 IoT devices are a part of the larger concept of home automation, which can include lighting, heating and air conditioning, media and security systems; popular examples include Amazon Echo, Google Home and Apple’s HomePod.